Forjora/forjora/docs/00_Project_Overview.md

 # Vision

-To become the go-to collaboration platform where students can build innovative projects, participate in hackathons, publish research, launch startups, and grow together.
+To become the go-to collaboration platform where students can build innovative projects, participate in events, help each others with  research papers and grow together.

 ---